mneudert/instream/README.md

 #### Default Connection Values

-Only the `hosts` key is mandatory for a connection configuration.
+Only the `host` key is mandatory for a connection configuration.
 The following values will be used as defaults if no other value is set:

 ```elixir